Awards and Grants

 CSL Behring is committed to saving lives and improving the quality of life for people with rare and serious diseases worldwide.
 This commitment is reflected in the support for investigator-initiated studies (IIS) that advance medical and scientific knowledge of CSL Behring products and the diseases they are designed to treat.
 CSL Behring also supports innovative clinical and basic science studies that address important medical and scientific questions related to our therapeutic areas of interest.

-Educational Grants are the cornerstone of supporting our patients by providing funds for the continuing medical education of healthcare professionals, also sometimes referred to as Independent Medical Education (IME).
+Independent Medical Education Grants are the cornerstone of supporting our patients by providing funds for the continuing medical education of healthcare professionals.
 Grants are issued in support of programs that include, but are not limited to, medical seminars and symposia, grand rounds, sessions at physician specialty meetings and conventions, and programs for which continuing medical education credits are approved.

 About our Patient Advocacy